-Neil is a Senior Research Lecturer in Corporate Social Responsibility and Sustainability.
+Neil is an Associate Professor in Corporate Social Responsibility and Sustainability.
 He specialises in progressive economics approaches to environmental economics and policy and in ecological economics, an interdisciplinary field of research emphasising the interdependence of economic and ecological values.
 His research on the economics of biodiversity conservation, policy to combat climate change, and the governance underlying the commercial kangaroo industry is published in Ecological Economics, the Journal of Economic Perspectives, and Wildlife Research.

 Neil’s applied research involves the use of cost benefit analysis and other economic analysis tools to promote sustainability and environmental and social values.

 He has completed research grants with local Councils, social housing providers and environmental organisations, and has three current research grants including an ARC Linkage grant on articulating value in cooperative housing.

 - Master of Commerce (Economics with Honours), 1995, University of Melbourne.